Kathleen A. FitzGibbon

-Kathleen A. FitzGibbon is an American diplomat serving as the United States ambassador to Niger since August 2023.
+Kathleen A. FitzGibbon is an American diplomat who had served as the United States ambassador to Niger.

 Early life and education

-FitzGibbon earned her Bachelor’s degree from Hartwick College and a Master’s degree from the University of California, Davis.
+FitzGibbon earned her bachelor's degree from Hartwick College and a master's degree from the University of California, Davis.

 Career

-FitzGibbon is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
-Currently, she serves as the Deputy Chief of Mission of the U.S. Embassy in Abuja, Nigeria.
-Before that, FitzGibbon served as the first Division Chief of West and Southern Africa, and then the Director of the Office of Africa Analysis in the Bureau of Intelligence and Research within the U.S. Department of State.
-Other assignments in Africa include service as the Deputy Chief of Mission of the U.S. Embassies in Sierra Leone and Gabon, as well as the chief of the Political and Economic section of the U.S. Embassy in Uganda.
+FitzGibbon is a career member of the Senior Foreign Service, with the rank of minister-counselor.
+Currently, she serves as the deputy chief of mission of the U.S. Embassy in Abuja, Nigeria.
+Before that, FitzGibbon served as the first division chief of West and Southern Africa, and then the director of the Office of Africa Analysis in the Bureau of Intelligence and Research within the U.S. Department of State.
+Other assignments in Africa include service as the deputy chief of mission of the U.S. embassies in Sierra Leone and Gabon, as well as the chief of the Political and Economic section of the U.S. Embassy in Uganda.
 FitzGibbon also served at the U.S. Embassy in Chad and had an earlier posting in Nigeria.
 FitzGibbon also worked in the Office to Combat and Monitor Trafficking in Persons in the State Department.
 Before joining the State Department, she was a lecturer at Mary Washington College in Fredericksburg, Virginia.